Sligo Castle

 It is mentioned in the annals numerous times.

 Location

-The location is currently not certain.
-Thought to be on the site of the present Town Hall on Quay Street.
+The location is currently not certain, although it is thought to be on the site of the present Sligo Town Hall on Quay Street.
 An image exists painted by a military surveyor in 1688.
 Ruins in the area of have become known locally as Castle Connor.
 Castle Connor and Sligo Castle may be one and the same with the current ruins having been rebuilt on the original site in 1520 by Connor O'Dowd.
 Although some sources indicate that this may be a separate castle built in a separate location, as the history of the area is difficult to decipher.

 History

 After the arrival of the justiciar (representative) of the King of England, Maurice Fitzgerald land was granted to the clergyman Clarus MacMailenn of Lough Cé intended for the construction of a hospital.
 The building materials were gathered but the order was then switched to a castle by Fitzgerald, who having the upper hand, ordered the building of a castle to secure the position.
 Fedlim O'Conchobar, King of Connacht was ordered to build a castle by Maurice Fitzgerald, the Norman baron and warrior.
 Maurice used the castle as a base to invade Tir Conaill (Donegal).